 Renovation, Repair and Painting Program: Contractors

-If you are a renovation firm we recommend you read through all the tabbed sections to learn how to fulfill your legal requirements to protect yourself, your employees, and your clients from the dangers of lead exposure.
+If you are a renovation firm, then we recommend you read through all of the subjects below to learn how to fulfill your legal requirements to protect yourself, your employees, and your clients from the dangers of lead exposure.

-The Lead Renovation, Repair and Painting (RRP) Rule establishes requirements for firms and individuals performing renovations, and affects contractors, property managers, and others who disturb painted surfaces.
-It applies to work in houses, apartments, and child-occupied facilities (such as schools and day-care centers) built before 1978.
-It includes pre-renovation education requirements as well as training, firm certification, and work practice requirements.
+The Lead Renovation, Repair and Painting (RRP) Rule establishes requirements for firms and individuals performing renovations, and affects contractors, property managers and others who disturb painted surfaces.
+It applies to work in houses, apartments and child-occupied facilities (such as schools and child care centers) built before 1978.
+It includes pre-renovation education requirements as well as training, firm certification and work practice requirements.

 In general, anyone who is paid to perform work that disturbs paint in housing and child-occupied facilities built before 1978 must be certified.
 This includes all firms, even sole proprietorships.